-Americans abroad often need to pay Social Security tax regardless where they work and live.
+Americans abroad often need to pay Social Security tax regardless of where they work and live.

 While there are income tax treaties with a large number of countries, they do not cover Social Security taxation in two countries on the same income.
-Thus the US has separate Social Security Totalization Agreements with 29 countries:
+That’s why the US has separate Social Security Totalization Agreements with 29 countries:

 - South and North America: Brazil, Chile, Uruguay, Canada